-According to a study conducted by the National Alliance of Caregiving, in collaboration with AARP, 15% of the estimated 34 million Americans who provide care to older family members live an hour or more away from their care recipient.
+According to a study conducted by the National Alliance of Caregiving in collaboration with AARP, 15 percent of the estimated 34 million Americans who provide care to older family members live an hour or more away from their care recipient.
 This means that a significant number of caregivers rely on regular telephone conversations and check-ins by other closer-living relatives to gauge an aging loved one’s well-being.

 One of the most obvious signs of ill health, either physical or mental, is weight loss.
-The cause could be as serious as cancer, dementia, heart failure or depression.
-Or it could be related to a lack of energy to cook for a loved one or just themselves, the waning ability to read the fine print on food labels or difficulty cleaning utensils and cookware.
-Certain medications and aging in general can change the way food tastes.
-If weight loss is evident, talk to your loved one about your concern and schedule a doctor’s visit to address the issue.
+Possible causes could be cancer, dementia or depression.
+Seniors may also experience reduced energy, which can make it challenging to shop for and prepare a nutritious meal and clean up afterwards.
+Furthermore, all this effort can seem especially unnecessary if they live and eat alone.
+Certain medications and aging in general can also change the way food tastes.
+If weight loss is evident, talk to your loved one about your concerns and schedule a doctor’s appointment to address the issue.

-Pay close attention to the way your parent moves, and in particular how they walk.
-A reluctance to walk or obvious pain during movement can be a sign of joint or muscle problems or more serious afflictions.
-And if unsteady on their feet, they may be at risk of falling, a serious problem that can cause severe injury or worse.
+Pay close attention to the way your loved one moves and how they walk.
+A reluctance to walk, changes in gait or obvious pain during movement can be a sign of joint, muscle or neurological problems.
+If your loved one is unsteady on their feet, they may be at risk of falling, which can cause severe injury or worse.
 If you notice changes in their mobility and coordination, make an appointment with their doctor to discuss options to keep them safe and mobile, such as pain management, physical therapy and mobility aids.

 While you may want to keep things light during the holiday season, do take this opportunity to address any red flags that you observe.
 Collect any necessary information while you are in town to avoid added frustration and confusion in the event of a crisis down the road.

 Prepare a To-Do List